dendronhq/dendron-site/vault/dendron.topic.publishing.quickstart.preview-your-site.md

 ## CLI

-The following describes how to prepare your notes for publication using [[Dendron CLI|dendron.pro.dendron-cli]].
+The following describes how to prepare your notes for publication using [[Dendron CLI|dendron.t.dendron-cli]].

 ### Requirements